 Improving a cup of coffee from the source”now that makes for a results-driven resume.

-I’ve been getting lots of great article ideas from students lately, and this is one of them: how do we make educated guesses on Quant problems?
-(I’ll do a separate article about Verbal in future.)
+I’ve been getting lots of great article ideas from students lately, and this is one of them: how do we make educated guesses on GMAT Quant problems?
+(I wrote a separate article about Verbal here.)

 We recently read an article that listed seven reasons why the author thinks you don’t need to go to business school.